 FAQs

-A General Practitioner referral letter is not required, and you can choose which consultant you would like to see or you can speak to the Practice Manager who will be able to give you more information on the Joint Reaction Consultants.
+A General Practitioner referral letter is not required and you can choose which consultant you would like to see or you can speak to the Practice Manager who will be able to give you more information about the Joint Reaction Consultants.

 Our main hospital is Clare Park where we have our own Joint Reaction Suite.
 However, members of Joint Reaction also consult at other local private hospitals and you can speak to the individual Consultant Secretary who will be able to discuss other hospitals where you could be seen.